MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

    :::image type="content" source="./media/network-controller-certificates/warning-after-certificates-generate.png" alt-text="Screenshot of the warning that displays after the certificates are generated." lightbox="./media/network-controller-certificates/warning-after-certificates-generate.png" :::

 1. After you confirm to continue with the certificate rotation, you can view the status of the ongoing operations in the PowerShell command window.

+   > [!Important]
-Don't close the PowerShell window until the cmdlet finishes.
+   > Don't close the PowerShell window until the cmdlet finishes.
 Depending on your environment, such as the number of Network Controller nodes in the cluster, it may take several minutes or more than an hour to finish.

    Here's a sample screenshot of the PowerShell command window showing the status of ongoing operations: